Skip to Content

 • roomId follows the conversation, not the direction — safe as a reply target for both inbound and your own (isFromMe) messages.

 • isSpam is reserved and always false today.
+Use forwardCount >= 5 for chain-message detection.

 Last updated on